- Eye-grabbing interior

 On the options list, Lexus will have the safety features mentioned above, the Executive package, 20-inch wheels, and all-wheel drive.

-F Sport LS sedans will have distinctive exterior trim with aluminum trim and special 20-inch wheels.
+F Sport LS sedans have distinctive exterior trim with aluminum trim and special 20-inch wheels.
 Inside, the F Sport has its own firmly padded 28-way power seats, a gauge cluster with a movable center gauge that reveals additional performance information, a sueded headliner, and aluminum pedals and trim.

 All LS sedans come with a 12.3-inch display screen and a touchpad for infotainment input.
 The infotainment system uses touch input and voice commands to run phone, navigation, and audio systems, and it remains one of the clumsiest infotainment systems on the road.
 Its fingertip inputs nearly require a parked car, but bad interfaces are a poor way to control driver habits and to control functionality.
 We eagerly await Lexus’ next-generation infotainment systems, which may also include Apple CarPlay and Android Auto.
 For now, neither third-party interface can be run from the Lexus LS, which makes Lexus a loner in the executive-class lounge.